ashfurrow/blog/source/about.html.markdown

 ### Artsy

-The goal of [Artsy](https://www.artsy.net) is simple, but ambitious: make art as popular as music.
-I help build software for Artsy in Swift, Objective-C, Ruby, JavaScript, and Scala.
+The vision of [Artsy](https://www.artsy.net) is ambitious: a future where everyone is moved by art every day.
+That vision resonates with me, and I'm proud to work towards it.
+I help build software for Artsy in JavaScript, Swift, Objective-C, Ruby, Scala – [whatever it takes](https://ashfurrow.com/blog/perspective-of-the-polyglot/).
 Most of what I work on [is open source](https://github.com/artsy) and I write a lot on [Artsy's Engineering Blog](http://artsy.github.io).

 ### Teehan+Lax